joshfrench/om-wiki-fork/Tutorial.md

 number.
 Pretty slick.

-**Note**: If you are familiar with React you'll notice that this is a little bit chunkier than in React, here we have to make sure to set the state of the text field even if we don't want it to change.
+**Note**: If you are familiar with React you'll notice that this is a little bit clunkier than in React, here we have to make sure to set the state of the text field even if we don't want it to change.
 This is a side effect of React's internals clashing a bit with Om's optimization of always rendering on requestAnimationFrame.